 The BOND Project

 Farmers and land managers play a key role in the environmental and economic sustainability of the farming sector in Europe.
-The way they organize and network, and their ability to combine individual and collective work, both mutually reinforcing, will critically influence the future of Europe’s foods and landscapes.
+The way they organise and network, and their ability to combine individual and collective work, both mutually reinforcing, will critically influence the future of Europe’s foods and landscapes.

 SO | Specific Objectives